philrz/super/docs/_index.md

 [Super JSON data format](formats/jsup.md) and [SuperSQL language](language/_index.md).

-While `super` and its accompanying data formats are production quality, the project's [SuperDB data lake](commands/super-db.md) is a bit earlier in development.
+While `super` and its accompanying data formats are production quality for some use cases, the project's [SuperDB data lake](commands/super-db.md) is a bit earlier in development.

 ## Terminology